 Previous research has found that children introduced to a variety of foods in infancy may have a lower risk of developing food allergies.
-But little research has looked at the influence of a mother’s eating habits during pregnancy, Venter noted.
+But little research has looked at the influence of a mother’s eating habits and diet during pregnancy, Venter noted.

 “We have preached for a while now that babies should have a diverse diet, but we had no idea until now if the mother’s diet during pregnancy may have an effect on the child’s allergic outcomes,” she said.

 While the study shows an association between maternal diet and allergies in offspring, it does not show cause and effect.
 About 20% of children whose moms ate a healthy diet during pregnancy still developed eczema and/or food allergies by age 2.
 “You can eat a healthy diet and still have a child with eczema and food allergies,” Venter said.